taymourniazi/Digital-Forensic-Analytics/README.md

 These codes are almost similar to book: "Violent Python: A Cookbook for Hackers, Forensic Analysts, Penetration Testers and Security Engineers" book by TJ.
 O’Connor.

 ## Operating System

-I Use virtualbox to setup a Ubuntu 18.04 LTS linux box to run these on The actual i have is Kali Linux 64 Bit 2018.2
+I Use virtualbox to setup a Ubuntu 18.04 LTS linux box to run these on
+The actual i have is Kali Linux 64 Bit 2018.2
 Window7 for few scripts

+Where possible i display all he codes with result Jupyter notebook (#FileFormat .ipynb)

 # Penetration Testing
 ## PortScan.py